micro-os-plus/build-helper-xpack/templates/README-MAINTAINER-3RD-PARTY.md

 For this:

 - start the `~/actions-runners/micro-os-plus/run.sh &` runner on `xbbma` and `xbbla`
-- ensure that the `xpack-develop` branch is pushed
+- ensure that the `` branch is pushed
 - run the `trigger-workflow-test-all` action
 - wait for the **test-all** job to complete (<https://github.com/xpack-3rd-party/xxx-yyy-xpack/actions/workflows/test-all.yml>)